lakshmi-narayanan-dev/lakshmi-narayanan-dev/README.md

  <img src="https://badges.pufler.dev/commits/monthly/lakshmi-narayanan-dev" />
 </p>

-> [!KIND]
+> [!NOTE]
-> Useful information that users should know, even when skimming content.
+> We were updating the github profile with our availability.
+Thanks